The inaugural class of awardees will receive more than $6 million in funding to accelerate groundbreaking cancer research.

 Shannon Stott, PhD

-Assistant Professor of Medicine
+Associate Professor of Medicine

-Center for Cancer Research
+Krantz Family Center for Cancer Research

 Explore the Stott Lab